awjolanda/awjolanda/README.md

 At work I use C#, Blazor and TailwindCSS to develop webapp frontends.
 I dabble in JS occasionally (only if I have to)

-I'm also socially awkward and cannot communicate effectively :3
+I'm also socially awkward, cannot communicate effectively and don't have much self-esteem :3
 <!--
 **awjolanda/awjolanda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.